-This is an interesting topic and one of the questions I get asked very often.
+This is an interesting topic and one of the questions I often ask.

-Training myself and Personal Training my clients in the beautiful forest and woodlands in and around London made me a bit biased towards the outdoors.
-However I will be as objective as possible when I say “it doesn’t matter”.
+Training myself and Personal Training my clients in the beautiful forest and woodlands in and around London made me slightly biased towards the outdoors.
+However, I will be as objective as possible when I say “it doesn’t matter”.

-There are pros and cons to everything, and outdoors vs indoors exercise is no exception.
+Everything has pros and cons, and outdoor vs indoor exercise is no exception.
 Having had the chance to.

 Outdoor exercise